Our staff will respond to your query promptly and provide detailed information to your questions.

 Spend the day in Voss viewing the beautiful country from the horseback (optional).
 Continue the drive to the coastal city Bergen (1h45m) that will offer you the ideal combination of nature, culture and exhilarating city life.
 Bergen is a great place to continue with a coastal fjord journey.

 We have spent time selecting countryside accommodation situated in key locations allowing you the opportunity to explore attractions and scenic highlights in the regions on day tours.
-Then come back to the farm lodging in the afternoon enjoying a good traditional home cooked meal.
+Then come back to your lodging in the afternoon enjoying a satisfying meal at your accomomdation.

 Our Nordic self-drive holidays are designed as short itineraries in each of the countries Norway, Finland, Denmark, Sweden & Iceland and can be combined to create a longer more in-depth itinerary if you wish.